oppia/oppia/CONTRIBUTING.md

   * An admin should notice the new pull request, and will assign a reviewer to your commit.
 5. **Address review comments until all reviewers give LGTM ('looks good to me').**
   * When your reviewer has reviewed the code, you'll get an email from them.
 You'll need to respond in two ways:
-     * Make a new commit addressing the comments, and push it to the same branch.
+     * Make a new commit addressing the comments you agree with, and push it to the same branch.
 Ideally, the commit message would explain what the commit does (e.g. "Fix lint error"), but if there are a lot of disparate review comments, it's fine to refer to the original commit message and add something like "(address review comments)".
      * In addition, please reply to each of the reviewer's comments.
-If they requested a change, you can just reply "Done" once you've fixed it -- otherwise, explain why you think it should not be fixed.
-All comments should be resolved before an LGTM can be given.
+Each comment should be either "Done" or a response explaining why the corresponding suggestion wasn't implemented.
+All comments must be resolved before an LGTM can be given.
   * If any merge conflicts arise, you'll need to resolve them.
 To resolve merge issues between 'new-branch-name' (in your fork) and 'develop' (in the main oppia repository), run:

   ```